kshyju/BrowserDetector/README.md

 # BrowserDetector
 Browser detection capabilities for asp.net core.

+This libaray detects

+1. Brower
+2. Device type
+3. Operating System

 .NET framework 4.7 has `Browser` property on  `HttpContext.Request` which gives you information about the browser, from where there HTTP request came from.
 Unfortunately, ASP.NET core does not have this.
-This package can be used to get browser information in your ASP.NET core apps.
+This package can be used for browser & device detection in your ASP.NET core apps.

 ## Browsers supported